• Skip to primary navigation

 You could also simply eat these curry pickles because it’s your birthday or picnic day or Wednesday!

-Pickles are delight.
+Pickles are a delight.
 As Meera Sodah writes in my favorite of her Indian cookbooks, Made in India,

 “Pickling is believed to have started in India around 4,000 years ago as a way of preserving perishable food.
 In many parts of India..where locals rely on seasonality, pickling is still a fiercely popular activity.
 Many, however – my self included – just pickle for pleasure.”

 Incidentally, I highly recommend Made in India to anyone interested in learning to cook authentic Indian food.
 The recipes are entirely accessible for someone who didn’t have the good luck to be raised cooking Indian food.
 Meera’s prose is engaging and her food is pure joy.
 Plus, the pictures are exquisite!
-Get your own copy of Made in India below:

 Curry Sweet Pickles Canning Recipe